sagarkites/Linux/python/click/ssh-cli/README.md

 # A simple cli for ssh to execute commands in server
-* usecase
 * servercmd --help
 * servercmd --user=username --ip=ip --cmd='cli-cmd'